.

 “It’s such a great opportunity site,” said Grindall, citing the location's proximity to Interstate 880.

-Residents met with city officials and consultants in a public meeting nearly one week ago to .
+Residents met with city officials and consultants in a public meeting nearly one week ago to provide input about the plan.

 Consultants are currently working on developing the Greater NewPark Master Plan and Grindall said another community meeting in anticipated to be held in November.